back to TOC

 Scaling Up

 In a perfect world, if the content of an RDF repository is specified strictly following W3C recommendations, one could expect to obtain the same resource whatever the store brand, although the performances may differ.
 In the real world, it is a little bit more complicated than that.
-The examples proposed in the first steps yield exactly the same results.
+The examples proposed in the first steps yield exactly the same results, but they are realized on very small datasets.

 GraphDB

-• kgsteward was developed using GraphDB as server.
-GraphDB free edition proved to be robust (it never crashed), very well aligned with W3C specifications for RDF/SPARQL and effortless with respect to software updates.
+was developed using GraphDB as server.
+Over the last four years, GraphDB free edition proved to (i) extremely robust (it never crashes), (ii) extremelly well aligned with W3C specifications for RDF/SPARQL and (ii) troubleless with respect to software updates. -

-• “Context index” should be turned ON (the default if off) to increase the reactivity of kgsteward
+“Context index” should be turned ON (the default if off) to increase the reactivity of

 RDF4J